tcp(7) — Linux manual page

 max the maximum size of the receive buffer used by each

 TCP socket.
-This value does not override the
+This value does not override the global

-global net.core.rmem_max.
-This is not used to
+net.core.rmem_max.
+This is not used to limit the

 max(87380, min(4 MB, tcp_mem[1]*PAGE_SIZE/128))

-(On Linux 2.4, the default is 87380*2 bytes,
+(On Linux 2.4, the default is 87380*2 bytes, lowered

-lowered to 87380 in low-memory systems).
+to 87380 in low-memory systems).

 tcp_sack (Boolean; default: enabled; since Linux 2.2)